A Strategic Approach MATCHING EMPLOYERS WITH SPECIAL NEEDS TRAINEES

 Our program will provide an inflow of new employees for the employers, while they do good by turning the apprentices’ employment hopes into reality.

-A-Plus Apprentice is a division of A-Plus-Consulting LLC which is a licensed consulting/temporary hire firm, certified by the state of New Jersey as Women and Small Business Enterprise (WBE; SBE) for full service Human Resources Consulting and Training.
-At the federal level, we are Woman-Owned (WOSB) and Economically Disadvantaged Woman-Owned Small Business concern (EDWOSB) certified and registered to conduct business in NJ, NY, AL, CA (dba as A-Plus Strategy LLC).
+A-Plus Apprentice is a division of A-Plus-Consulting LLC which is a licensed consulting/temporary hire firm, certified by the state of New Jersey as Women and Small Business Enterprise (WBE; SBE), Port Authority of New York and New Jersey Disadvantaged Business Enterprise (DBE), Port Authority of New York and New Jersey Woman Business Enterprise (WBE), New York City Woman Business Enterprise (WBE) for full service Human Resources Consulting and Training.
+At the federal level, we are Woman-Owned (WOSB) and Economically Disadvantaged Woman-Owned Small Business concern (EDWOSB) certified and registered to conduct business in NJ, NY.

 Federal contractors are required to hire people with disabilities, hence our vision focuses on the high unmet need for educating special needs students and placing them where people with disabilities can thrive.

 Selected by New Jersey Technology Council as one of 100 most unique and innovative companies in the New Jersey ecosystem.